Instagram Bombshell Genesis Lopez Exposes Booty In Tiny Black Thong & Leopard-Print Crop Top

 Genesis’ updates usually show her rocking skintight outfits, low-cut dresses, and skimpy little bikinis.
 However, she’s more than a model, which she reveals in the bio section of her official website.

 “I’m a full-time model, athlete and entrepreneur.
 Growing up in sunny south Florida, I spend most of my time at the beach and enjoying time with my friends and family!”
-Lopez stated, adding that she is also a skilled artist with a love of animals.
+Genesis stated, adding that she is also a skilled artist with a love of animals.

 “I used to be a professional mangaka (I drew for Japanese comic books!) but now only do it as a hobby.
 I love reptiles, frogs and cats the most and have devoted much of my time to them through personal studying and volunteering.
 Just to let you guys know a little more about me.. hopefully you can stick around to learn even more!”